Kachina DOlls 381 by Andy Warhol out of the frame

 Hidden

-Kachina Dolls 381 by Andy Warhol is one of the ten screenprints featured in the Cowboys and Indians portfolio.
+Kachina Dolls 381 by Andy Warhol is one of the ten screenprints featured in the Cowboys and Indians Complete Portfolio.
 Created in 1986, the portfolio explores popular images associated with the American Frontier.
 Warhol addresses themes and ideas of the Old West with screenprints depicting figures such as Annie Oakley, Teddy Roosevelt, Geronimo, General Custer, along with Native American motifs.
 Rather than portraying the subjects within their historical context, Warhol uses Pop Art to depict them as they are imagined: in an ahistorical and romanticized manner.
 Warhol effectively portrays the subject matter of the screenprints in the way Hollywood reconstructed them.

 In Kachina Dolls 381, Warhol depicts the ceremonial dolls in Pop Art style, veering away from the realistic components of the objects.
 Kachina dolls are spiritual objects used in some Native American groups located primarily in the Southwestern part of the United States.
 The dolls are used by children, and act as a device for religious study.
 Additionally, the dolls are given to young women by their maternal uncles and used in coming-of-age rituals, such as the Home Dance (Kachina dolls are sometimes referred to as “home dancer dolls”) and the Bean Dance Ceremony.
 There are many different kinds of Kachinas, and it is difficult to identify precisely what each one represents.
 This is due to the differing interpretations of the kachina across geographical and cultural boundaries.